gitkraken/gitkraken-client-docs/gitkraken-client/commit-signing-with-gpg.md

 At <kbd>Preferences > GPG > GPG Format</kbd>, select <kbd>SSH</kbd>.

-Automatically GitKraken Client will change your preferences in `.gitconfig` and populate GPG SSH Program with ssh-keygen.
+Automatically GitKraken Desktop will change your preferences in `.gitconfig` and populate GPG SSH Program with ssh-keygen.

 ####Select the signing key